oloc/g10b/readme.md

 ## Prerequisites
-To use this tools, you need a hosting plateform for your puppet server:
+To use this tools, you need a hosting plateform with:
+* git
+* Vagrant
-* Operating System: Debian/Ubuntu
+* VirtualBox
-* Packages: git, sudo, wget
-* Accounts: a sudoer account or the root account

 ## Installation
 On your System which will be your Puppet Server, follow the step by step commands below:

     env GIT_SSL_NO_VERIFY=true git clone https://github.com/oloc/g10b.git
+    cd ./g10b/vagrant
-    sudo ./g10b/install
+    sudo vagrant up

-By default, the account is **puppet** and that will be the owner of the installation.
-In another way,
+This commands will pop the needed VMs in virtualbox and install the stuff.
+If you possess a datacenter or a cloud and if you want to test the installation you have to launch the *install* scripts in the appropriate machines.

 ## My own configuration
 I do not possess a datacenter or a cloud, so I proceed with VMs.
 To help you if you are in troubles, here is my own configuration: